-The minimum angle of inclination for Ice racing machines is 68°.
+The minimum angle of inclination for Ice Racing machines is 68°.

-01.47 WHEELS, RIMS AND TYRES (See Table 01.86)
+01.47 WHEELS, RIMS, AND TYRES (See Table 01.86)

-All tyres will be measured mounted on the rim at a pressure of 1 kg/sq.cm (14 lb./sq.in); measurements are taken at a tyre section plane with a 90° angle with the ground plane.
+All tyres will be measured mounted on the rim at a pressure of 1 [kg/sq.cm] (14 [lb./sq.in]); measurements are taken at a tyre section plane with a 90° angle with the ground plane.

-The Rear rim size is 19" and the maximum width is 2.50".
+The speedway rear rim size is 19 [in] and the maximum width is 2.50 [in].

-Any modification to the rim or spokes of an integral wheel (cast, moulded, riveted) as supplied by the manufacturer or of a traditional detachable rim (other than for spokes, valve or security bolts) is prohibited.
+Any modification to the rim or spokes of an integral wheel (cast, moulded, riveted) as supplied by the manufacturer or of a traditional detachable rim (other than for spokes, valve, or security bolts) is prohibited.